 The autonomous life

-Sales taught me how to think critically, negotiate strategically, connect with influential people authentically, and build relationships that matter.
+Sales taught me how to think critically, negotiate strategically, connect authentically with influential people, and build relationships that matter.
 I'm grateful for every year I spent in the arena.

 But I'm more grateful I got out … before it was too late.